jingelrpg/coc-vft/README.md

-inside it spreads and reaches out, filling up each tiny gap of air, charming the feet of those who came this night right there to breath the breeze , to breath in stars down from a sky exceptionally clear, now feeling like walking in a second sea, a sea not liquid but as soft as made of cotton flowers
+inside it spreads and reaches out, filling up each tiny gap of air, charming the feet of those who came this night right there to breath the ... breeze, to breath in stars down from a sky exceptionally clear, now feeling like walking in a second sea, a sea not liquid but as soft as made of cotton flowers